BristolGeza/formandmore.github.io/README.md

+# User Information Entry

+As a user, I want to enter my name and email address before starting the game so that my details can be displayed with my results.

+Image Display

+As a user, I want to see a randomly generated image displayed on the screen so that I can recognize and identify it.

+Answer Submission

+As a user, I want to select the correct answer from a list of options so that I can test my recognition skills.

+As a user, I want to submit my answer and see immediate feedback on whether it was correct or not.

+Feedback and Results

+As a user, I want to see a message indicating whether my answer was correct or incorrect so that I know how well I recognized the image.

+As a user, I want to see my name and email address displayed along with the feedback so that I can verify my details.

+Game Progression

+As a user, I want to see a new random image after each answer submission so that I can continue playing and improving my recognition skills.

+As a user, I want to be able to restart the game or end it at any time so that I have control over my participation.

 # Easy Quiz

 This project is a simple web-based quiz application that displays a random image and asks the user to identify it from a list of options.
 The user submits their answer through a form, and the application provides feedback on whether the answer is correct or not.